pittcsc/Documents/Constitution.md

 ### Vice President

 The Vice President is responsible for executing executive board initiatives, through in part by appointment and management of supervisors, to improve and innovate the overall quality and efficiency of Pitt CSC.
-The Vice President will also coordinate with other members of the Executive Board in fulfillment of their roles.
+The Vice President will also coordinate with other officers in fulfillment of their roles.
 The Vice President will preside over any meeting in which the President is not present.

 ### Business Manager